sensu/sensu-docs/content/sensu-go/5.16/getting-started/sample-app.md

 {{< platformBlockClose >}}

-We should now be able to see a critical alert in the [Sensu dashboard](http://webui.sensu.local/events) as well as by using sensuctl:
+You should now be able to see a critical alert in the [Sensu dashboard][8] as well as by using sensuctl:

 {{< highlight shell >}}
 sensuctl event list